-The start/finish is on a bridleway 100m south of the clubhouse of Limpsfield Chart Golf Club, which lies on the south side of the A25 road between Oxted and Westerham (nearest postcode RH8 0SL).
-Race HQ is just across the main road in Limpsfield C.E.
-Infant School.
+The start/finish is on a bridleway 100m south of the clubhouse of Limpsfield Chart Golf Club, which lies on the south side of the A25 road between Oxted and Westerham (nearest postcode RH8 OSL).
+For 2019, the Golf Club will also be Race HQ.

 View the Course Map (PDF) or click here for an interactive digital map on the Good Run Guide website.
 Because this is largely an off-road course it cannot be a certified accurate 10 kilometre course, but it’s as close to 10km in length as we can make it using GPS measurement.

 It’s a single-lap run through the lovely woodlands of Limpsfield Common and the High Chart of Surrey and Kent.
 Most of the land is owned by the the Titsey Estate or National Trust.
 The course is almost entirely off-road along tracks, footpaths and bridleways, with a brief stretch along a country lane.
 The first two kilometres are flat(ish), followed by some quite stiff drags (through lovely autumnal woodlands!) as you climb onto the beautiful, peaceful, wooded plateau of the High Chart, but no steep hills.
 After the first water stop at kilometre 4.5 there is a short loop through the woods that brings you back to the same water stop at kilometre 6.
 After that you can concentrate on enjoying a fast run back, dropping down off the Chart for the run home.
 The finish is on the same bridleway that you ran along at the start.

 What footwear should I use?